biroferenc075/cg_luxo_grandpa/README.md

 # cg_luxo_grandpa
-"Luxo Grandpa" assignment for Computer Graphics course
+"Luxo Grandpa" assignment for Computer Graphics course, originally made in 2022

 The task was to simulate a desktop lamp, which rotates on three of its' joints, with Blinn-Phong shading.